winton/mover/README.markdown

 ArticleArchive.last.move_from
 </pre>

-You can access the movable table by prepending its name to the original class name.
+You can access the movable table by appending its name to the original class name.
 In this example, you would use <code>ArticleArchive</code>.

 <a name="magic_columns"></a>